The Future of Herbal Medicines Within Modern Society

 The Future

 Due to safety and quality concerns, the sale of unlicensed herbal remedies is no longer allowed and all herbal medicines must have either a Traditional Herbal Registration (THR) or a Product Licence (PL).
+There is, however, one exception to this and that’s where the herbal remedy can meet both of the following requirements:

 1) it is legally on the UK market as an unlicensed herbal remedy in accordance with s12(2) of the Medicines Act 1968 and